heeellomyfriend/ecg-ct/README.md

 pip install -r requirements.txt
 ```

 OBS, the requirement files currently just list the packages used in this project.
-Package version errors might occur.
+Package version errors might occur in the future.
+It works for the default packages at the moment with Python 3.13.11.

 ### Usage